Blair Castle Horse Trials: Exciting return of international equestrian event

 This has come about following the disappointment of not being able to send a team to the FEI Eventing European Championship for Ponies in Strzegom this summer.
 Twelve combinations have been selected to compete for Great Britain, with several teams from Ireland also expected.

-Higher up the levels, two members of the British squad recently in Tokyo have made entries, as has past World and European Champion Zara Tindall, who is back eventing after giving birth to her son Lucas in March.
+Higher up the levels, two members of the British squad recently in Tokyo have made entries.

 Away from equestrian activities, there’s the new Heart of the Highlands shopping area, showcasing local and small Scottish businesses, and Blair’s renowned variety of trade stands.
 There will be less of these than normal due to Covid-19 related restrictions, but there’ll still be a wonderful selection of favourites.